CJS4102EN - Criminal Justice Research Methods and Statistics II

 Missionally driven

-If criminal justice practitioners desire to live out their missional calling in the criminal justice field, they will desire to guide and shape their colleagues and institutions to conduct relevant and meaningful criminal justice research.
+If criminal justice practitioners desire to live out their missional calling in the criminal justice field, they desire to guide and shape their colleagues and institutions to conduct relevant and meaningful criminal justice research.

 Contextually informed